gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     the `gitlab_replicator` user in the first step.

-    New for 9.4: Change the `--slot-name` to the name of the replication slot created on the primary database.
-Note that this MUST match the name used earlier.
-Otherwise, PostgreSQL on the secondary will report an error that reads something like:
+    New for 9.4: Change the `--slot-name` to the name of the replication slot to be used on the primary database.
+The script will attempt to create the replication slot automatically if it does not exist.

-    ```
-    FATAL:  could not start WAL streaming: ERROR:  replication slot "geo_secondary_my_domain_com" does not exist
-    ```

 The replication process is now over.